 Nomination & Compensation Committee

-The Nomination & Compensation Committee comprises the Board members Fredy Vogt (Chairman), Markus Hilti and Dr. Gabriela Payer.
+The Nomination & Compensation Committee comprises the Board members Fredy Vogt (Chairman), Markus Hilti, Dr Gabriela Payer and Dr Thomas Meier.
 As a rule, it convenes ten to twelve times per annum.
 In case of need, the CEO participates in the meetings of the Nomination & Compensation Committee in an advisory capacity.

-During 2018, the Nomination & Compensation Committee convened on eleven occasions.
+During 2019, the Nomination & Compensation Committee convened on nine occasions.

-In accordance with the model approved by the Board of Directors on 10 May 2017, the compensation payable to the Executive Board consists of the following four components:
+In accordance with the model approved by the Board of Directors on 5 July 2018, the compensation payable to the Executive Board consists of the following three components:

 - A fixed base salary that is contractually agreed by Nomination & Compensation Committee and the individual members.
 In addition to the base salary, VP Bank pays proportionate contributions to the management insurance scheme and the pension fund.